 Here you will get estimated organic traffic that your competitors have drawn with the researched keywords over the month.
 See the level of intersection, find your unique keywords as well as the competitors' keywords — you can research them further in detail with the Keyword Gap submodule.

-Now that you have such a valuable piece of intelligence — the list of your top competitors, collect the general SEO stats to get a better understanding of your online competition (and increase your chances to outrank them in organic search).
+Now that you have such a valuable piece of intelligence — the list of your top competitors, proceed to the next stage of SEO competitor analysis: collect the general SEO stats to get a better understanding of your online competition (and increase chances for your site to outrank them in organic search).

-The analysis tools will also score the researched competitors to help you determine how strong they are.
+The SEO competitive analysis tools will also score the researched competitors to help you determine how strong they are.

 Scroll through the tool's traffic estimator report to see how much traffic your website gets, including organic search, referrals paid search, etc. (according to Google Analytics):